wesleychavez/mnist_inference_webapp/README.md

 python train.py
 ```
 `config_train.py` has a couple model hyperparameters.
 `train.py` builds a specific CNN, trains it, and saves the best model according to validation accuracy.
 The MNIST test set (10k images) is used as validation.
 This model achieves about 99% accuracy on the MNIST test set.
-This model takes about 45 minutes per epoch on a 2018 MacBook Pro and about 3 minutes per epoch on a AWS EC2 p2.xlarge
+This model takes about 45 minutes per epoch on a 2018 MacBook Pro and about 30 seconds per epoch on a AWS EC2 p2.xlarge

 Requires:
 - python 3